simon-tiphy/Donation-platform/README.md

 ### DONATION-PLATFORM
-# 🎗️ Automated Donation Platform Frontend
+# 🎗️ Automated Donation Platform

 The **Automated Donation Platform** is a web application dedicated to supporting **menstrual hygiene** by connecting **donors, charities, and administrators**.
 This platform facilitates seamless donations, charity management, and administrative approvals.